MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/leaderboards.md

 }
 ```

 ## Leaderboard 2017

-To make calls to the Stats 2017 Leaderboard service you will use the `StatisticManager` leaderboard apis instead of the `LeaderboardService` leaderboard apis.
+To make calls to the Stats 2017 Leaderboard service, you will use the `StatisticManager` leaderboard APIs, instead of the `LeaderboardService` leaderboard APIs.

 `xbox::services::stats:manager::stats_manager::get_leaderboard`